luisarizmendi/ai-apps/apps/object-detection-webcam/object-detection-inference/README.md

 sudo podman run -d -p 5000:5000 --privileged <image name>
 ```
 > **Note:**
-> You have a running image in `quay.io/luisarizmendi/object-detection-webcam:x86`.
+> You can find an image in `quay.io/luisarizmendi/object-detection-webcam:x86`.
 It is a big image so it could take time to pull it.

 > **Note:**
 > You can select the device to be used by setting the environment variable `CAMERA_INDEX`.